M. T. Dremer studied graphic design at Muskegon Community College and has been using Adobe Photoshop for more than a decade.

 The first thing you want to do is gather every sliver of artwork you’ve created that you want to represent you.
 This could be anything from a sketch in a notebook to a movie poster you designed on your computer.
 Pick the things you are most proud of or that you think turned out as an impressive final product.
 It helps to make a list of these so you can keep track of which ones you have and haven’t added to the portfolio yet.
 You could also make a folder on your computer dedicated to works that will eventually go into your portfolio.
 A folder would also help if you are scanning drawings/paintings into your computer.

-If you don’t have Adobe Acrobat or any page design software, and you can’t afford to purchase them (they are pretty expensive if you’re not a college student) then another option available to you would be the zip folder.
+If you don’t have Adobe Acrobat or any page design software, and you can’t afford to purchase them (they are pretty expensive if you’re not a college student), then another option available to you would be the zip folder.
 In this scenario, all of your images would be saved in an image format (jpeg would be best) and then zipped to a common folder that would serve as your portfolio.
-(If you made a folder for all of your images then you’re already ahead of the game.)
-If you don’t know how to zip computer files, please refer to my Guide to Compressing and Extracting Computer Files.
+(If you made a folder for all of your images, then you’re already ahead of the game.)

 To keep things simple and concise, I use the following format for labeling images when I created my portfolio: